SmallJoker/colored_names/README.md

 ## Description

 ![Screenshot](https://raw.githubusercontent.com/SmallJoker/colored_names/master/screenshot.png)

 This client mod colorizes the nicknames in-game, so communicating gets easier, even when many people are chatting with each other.
+On some servers with special chatting mods it may not detect the messages correctly or conflict with their formatting.

 License: MIT